hamcmd/leetcode/arrays/containts-duplicate/contains-duplicate.md

 ## Solution Notes
 1. Brute force solution is to use two loops to compare each element with every other element.
 This will take `O(n^2)` time complexity.
-2. A better solution is to sort the array and then compare each element with the next element.
+2. A better solution is to sort the array and then compare each element with the next eslement.
 This will take `O(nlogn)` time complexity.
-3. A better solution is to use a hash set to store the elements as we iterate through the array.
+3. **(Recommended)** A better solution is to use a hash set to store the elements as we iterate through the array.
 If we find an element that is already in the hash set, we return true.
 This will take `O(n)` time complexity.